-Vitamin D is necessary for phagocytic activity, it limits inflammatory response promoted by specific T cell subtypes, as well as it promotes wound healing.
-Deficiency of vitamin D is associated with immune issues like decreased proliferation of B cells, and decreased immune globulin production.
+Vitamin D is necessary for phagocytic activity, it limits inflammatory response promoted by specific T cell subtypes, as well as promotes wound healing.
+Deficiency of vitamin D is associated with immune issues like the decreased proliferation of B cells and decreased immune globulin production.
 Also, a decrease in overall proliferation of T cells like TH1 cytokines decreased, and TH2 cytokines and T regulatory cells increased.
 It is recommended to naturally take vitamin D by exposure to the sunlight 5-30 min 2x per week.
-While taking it in supplements form of D2 (ergocalciferol) and D3 (cholecalciferol) you would need 600-800 UI.
+While taking it in the supplements form of D2 (ergocalciferol) and D3 (cholecalciferol) you would need 600-800 IU.
 The replenishment would do a recommended of 1000-4000 IU.

 Foods that contain vitamin D include fish, liver, fortified foods (milk, cheese, OJ).

 9. Vitamin E

 Vitamin E protects against cell damage from free radicals and affects innate and adaptive immunity.
 How its deficiency affects our immune system is through the loss of phagocyte responses, T and B cell dysfunction, as well as difficulty controlling viral infections.
 Recommended supplementation with vitamin E is 15-30 IU/day.